PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/view-contacts.md

 👉 See the [specs of the add/edit contacts](./add-edit-contacts.md)

 **Delete.** The contact can be deleted by clicking this button.
 After clicking on Delete, a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 The action can be canceled by clicking on the cross or on the cancel button.
-After clicking on "Delete" button, the attribute value is deleted, a successful message is displayed "Successful deletion."
+After clicking on "Delete" button, the contact is deleted, a successful message is displayed "Successful deletion."